History of the Arizona Cardinals: A franchise quarterback (2019-)

-Kingsbury era (2019–2022)

-2019
+Kliff Kingsbury years (2019-2022)

+To use the first pick on a quarterback after having just drafted one early the year before was met with some criticism, but was not wholly unexpected considering the personnel changes that happened a few months before.
 On January 8, 2019, former Texas Tech head coach, Kliff Kingsbury, accepted the job as the Cardinals' new coach.
 A few days later on January 11, they hired former Denver Broncos head coach, Vance Joseph, as the new defensive coordinator.
 On January 19, the Cardinals also decided that they wouldn't hire an offensive coordinator, but rather hire Tom Clements, who was a strong offensive mind for the Green Bay Packers, as the passing game coordinator/quarterbacks coach.